February 4, 2019; revised August 2, 2019; August 13, 2021

 - This “deeper sati” is a “good mental factor” (a sōbhana cetasika).
 The sati cetasika is cultivated by learning Dhamma and eventually comprehending Tilakkhana.

 - This “sati” is VERY DIFFERENT from ordinary meanings.
-In the elementary version, it means “having a mindset to stay away from dasa akusala,” which is what one does when one follows the Eightfold Path.
+The elementary version means “having a mindset to stay away from dasa akusala,” which is what one does when one follows the Eightfold Path.

-- In short, one’s attention would be focused NOT on an immoral or even a mundane task, but on getting rid of “immoral thoughts, speech, and actions” AND on cultivating “moral thoughts, speech, and actions.”
+- In short, one needs to focus attention on getting rid of “immoral thoughts, speech, and actions” AND on cultivating “moral thoughts, speech, and actions.”

 13. However, we can see that the ordinary meanings of “maintaining attention” or “being mindful” must ALSO be there during Ānapānasati/Satipaṭṭhāna.